A Formula for Surviving School Shootings (Updated Article).

 SPEED + DISTANCE = SURVIVAL

-As I’m writing this, my child is in the midst of a lockdown drill at her school.
+As I’m writing this, 2018 is the worst year for school shootings, and my child is currently in the midst of a lockdown drill at her school.
 For years, I’ve railed against this rigid response plan to school shootings, but to no avail.
 It’s beyond frustrating.
 It’s dangerous.
 Confining children inside a school with an active shooter and telling them to stay put until help arrives goes against every survival instinct.
 It feels wrong because in many cases, it is the wrong response.

 Some school districts have recognized the inherent weaknesses in lockdown-only procedures, and are supplementing their response plans with options-based approaches.
 But not nearly enough have made the switch.
 It’s easy to see how administrators might be reluctant to change tack.
 They aren’t security experts.
 They’re educators with limited time and resources to research and vet alternatives to shelter-in-place strategies which have been the standard for twenty years.
 I can see how they might feel overwhelmed, but they shouldn’t be.
 Because there is a simple, proven formula that can dramatically increase the odds of surviving an active shooting.
 Speed + Distance = Survival.

 DESIGNING A BEST PRACTICE SOLUTION